Skip to main content

 Woodlands Center For Special Surgery

 In 2015, nearly 23% of all adults had doctor-diagnosed arthritis.
 The number jumps to 33% of adults if you add in people with symptoms that are consistent with arthritis.
-Dr. Mark Ciaglia, DO, and Dr. William J. Jordan, MD, at the Woodlands Center for Special Surgery in The Woodlands and Willis, Texas, specialize in helping patients with all types of arthritis.
+Dr. Mark Ciaglia, DO, Dr. William J. Jordan, MD, Dr. Hemali Patel, DPM and the team at the Woodlands Center for Special Surgery in The Woodlands and Willis, Texas, specialize in helping patients with all types of arthritis.
 They encourage you to get a checkup at the earliest sign of joint pain and stiffness, as timely diagnosis and treatment can slow down disease progression.
 To schedule an appointment, call the office or book an appointment online today.

 Arthritis Q & A